kkuchta/tabdb/README.md

 This is an in-browser database that uses tab titles for storage.

 Every time you run an SQL query, it grabs all the data stored in the neighboring tabs' titles, concatenates it, unzips it, and loads it into an in-memory sqlite database.
-It then runs the command, dumps the db state to a strinc, zips it up, and spreads it out across the available tabs.
+It then runs the command, dumps the db state to a string, zips it up, and spreads it out across the available tabs.

+Play with it live at [tabdb.io].

 [![comic about bad ideas](http://www.poorlydrawnlines.com/wp-content/uploads/2017/07/an-idea.png)](http://www.poorlydrawnlines.com/comic/an-idea/)